dartmehedi/ToDo-List-App/README.md

 Todolist is a set of incredibly powerful tools to increase your productivity and organize your life.
 More than just a to-do list, Toodledo provides you with a place to write long notes, make custom lists, create structured outlines and track your habits.
 You can collaborate with friends, family or your co-workers, and we'll safely store and sync all your data to your devices.

 ## TOODLEDO FLEXES TO FIT
-You can customize almost anything in your Toodledo settings to control what, when and how data is displayed.
+You can customize almost anything in your TodoList settings to control what, when and how data is displayed.
 Easily import and export existing data from other applications, and use our powerful search tool to filter your data.
 We let you personalize your workspace any way you want to make you as efficient as possible.